NASCAR Playoff Drivers Notes and Quotes – Las Vegas

 Ryan Blaney, No. 12 Team Penske Ford – Finished 32nd

 Blaney’s weekend went from bad to worse.
-He began the weekend with a flat tire during Saturday’s practice session.
-Because of damage to his car after hitting the wall, he had to go to a backup car and start at the rear of the field for Sunday’s race.
-Things didn’t improve as he got caught up in an accident along with Reddick and Chase Elliott, finishing 32nd.
+He had a flat tire during Saturday’s practice session, hit the wall and he had to go to a backup car.
+He started Sunday’s race at the rear of the field.
+Furthermore, things didn’t improve as he got caught up in an accident along with Reddick and Chase Elliott, finishing 32nd.

 “We’re still alive,” Blaney said.
 “It’s definitely not the best of days.
 It was just a rough weekend overall.
 I don’t know what to do about it, to be honest with you, running over something and having a hole in it in practice.
 And then just getting clipped by the 6 there.
 I thought I could get around him and didn’t know if he’d come up the racetrack and then by the time he was kind of on the track it was too late.
 I got clipped and bent everything all to hell, so it was just a rough weekend.
 We still have two more weeks, so we’re definitely not out of it.”